 If you’ve ever wondered what the clean beauty movement is all about, then look no further.
-In this post, I’m going to be looking at what clean beauty is, why it’s important not to view it as just another trend and how you can get started with cleaning up your beauty products.
-Clean beauty is kind of similar to green beauty, and so I’ll be looking at both aspects of this as we go on.
+In this post, I’m going to be looking at what clean beauty is, why it’s more than just another trend and how you can start cleaning up your beauty products.

-Simply put, clean beauty is all about carefully choosing your skincare and beauty products, so that they’re considered to be safe and healthy for both humans and the environment.
+Simply put, clean beauty is all about choosing your skincare and beauty products with better knowledge and care.
+You’ll want to choose products that are considered safe and healthy for humans and for the environment.
 This means that they’re free of toxins and other chemical ingredients that have harmful effects on both your skin and the planet.

-Finding clean beauty products can be tricky, but with more of the industry now reflecting consumers’ desires for natural, non-toxic skincare, toiletries, make-up and hair care, there’s now a lot more information to help you do so.
+Finding clean beauty products can be tricky.
+However, with more of the industry now reflecting consumers’ desires for natural, non-toxic skincare, toiletries, make-up and hair care, there’s much more information to help do so.

-It’s fair to say that there’s been a global swing towards making more sustainable, organic and healthy choices in the beauty industry, and that’s a great thing.
-Still, for many of us, it can be hard to know if a product is really clean.
+There’s definitely been a global swing towards making more sustainable and healthy choices in the beauty industry, and that’s a great thing.
+Still, for many of us, it’s hard to know if a product is really clean.
 Misleading packaging and unclear labelling is still a huge problem.
 While it’s great to see so many beauty and cosmetic brands addressing this, there’s definitely more to be done.

 Clean beauty for beginners

-Basically, clean beauty is an overarching concept, and a lot of it boils down to making informed choices.
-It encompasses the idea of products that are ‘free-from’ a lot of toxins and chemicals.
-You know, those long ingredient lists full of unpronouncable additives?
-Well, clean beauty products are ones that try as much as possible to eradicate ingredients that have harmful effects on people and the environment.
+Clean beauty is an overarching concept and a lot of it boils down to making informed choices.
+It encompasses the idea of products that are ‘free from’ toxins and chemicals.
+Clean beauty products try as much as possible to eradicate ingredients that have harmful effects on people and the environment.

-Some of these harmful ingredients include some olf familiars I’ve looked at in my curly girl method product guides.
-That’s right, our old nemeses sulphates and silicones are also hugely present in a lot of non-clean make-up and skincare products.
+Some of these harmful ingredients include old familiars I’ve looked at in my curly girl method product guides.
+Sulphates and silicones are also hugely present in a lot of non-clean make-up and skincare products.

-Other harmful chemical additives often found in beauty products include mineral oil (which is basically highly processed petrol), parabens and phthalates (often used as preservatives), added fragrances and even heavy metal substances like lead, which is often found in lipstick.
+Other harmful chemical additives often found in beauty products include mineral oil (which is basically highly processed petrol), parabens and phthalates (often used as preservatives).
+These substances are used in lots of cosmetic and personal care products.
+Then there are added fragrances and even heavy metal substances like lead, which is often found in lipstick.

-There are also a lot of unknown factors about how these chemicals will interact with one another once they’re actually absorbed into the skin and into the body.
+There are also a lot of unknown factors about these chemicals.
+In particular, how they’ll interact with one another once they’re absorbed into the skin and body.
 When you think about the harmful chemical effects of cigarette inhalation, it’s definitely an interesting parallel.

-While it’s difficult to say how extreme the problem of unclean beauty products is for human health, it’s certainly an area of concern.
-Which is why perhaps more and more consumers are beginning to seek out healthier, safer brands and products for themselves.
+While it’s difficult to say how extreme the problem of unclean beauty products is for human health, it’s certainly concerning.
+This is why perhaps more and more consumers are beginning to seek out healthier, safer brands and products for themselves.

 How to get started with clean beauty